Batu kenong: History

 Megaliths can be seen all over Indonesia, spreading from the East to the West.
 However, even with such a large distribution historians have yet to be able to exactly pinpoint a time and reason for the introduction of megaliths into the region.
 Theories suggest the culture started in Asia, Ancient Egypt, or along the Mediterranean.
-Overall, most contribute the appearance of megaliths to cultural diffusion sometime between the neolithic and early Iron Ages.
+Overall, most attribute the appearance of megaliths to cultural diffusion sometime between the Neolithic and early Iron Ages.

-Bondowoso, located in the Java region, has attracted much archeological attention for its extensive number of megaliths.
-1898 marked the first documentation of the artifacts in the area and led to the kenong stone, along with three other megaliths, first being classified for its distinct characteristics.
+Bondowoso, located in the Java region, has attracted much archeological attention for its large number of megaliths.
+1898 marked the first documentation of the artifacts in the area and led to the Kenong stone, along with three other megaliths, first being classified for its distinct characteristics.
 More excavation and research into the early 1940s generated interest in megaliths in Indonesia, leading to a new wave of investigation by the National Research Centre of Archeology after World War 2.
 This new research discovered 47 megalithic sites in Bondowoso, 13 of them containing Batu kenongs.